zlatanvasovic/hackwork/README.md

 ### Constants

-Hackwork uses constants for paths and settings.
+There are constants for paths and settings.
 Framework constants are always in upper case.

 #### Path constants